garciagimenezangel/OBServ_Models_Open/README.md

 The folder **Machine Learning** contains the implementation of a machine learning pipeline to predict pollinator visitation rate, using scikit-learn in Python.

+# Pipeline for Lonsdorf scores (in preparation)

+# Pipeline for machine learning predictions (in preparation)

 References:

 1) Gimenez-Garcia A, et al. (in preparation) Applicability of simple and reliable pollination supply models from local to global scale.